-An average hen lays about 296 eggs in a year.
+An average hen lays about 260 to 280 eggs in a year.
 As such, having a couple of hens can promise considerable profit.
 But as a responsible farmer, you also want to ensure that production does not lead to discomfort for your hens.
 So is it painful for chickens to lay eggs?

-First, let’s talk about the process by which hens form and lay eggs.
+First, let’s talk about how hens form and lay eggs.
 When a female chick is born, it carries thousands of chicken ova or immature yolks inside its ovary.
-Once it reaches 16 to 18 weeks, the egg formation and laying process will be triggered when light enters the hen’s eye.
-Whether it’s natural or artificial, the light will activate the hen’s pineal gland and cause it to release an egg from its ovary.
+Once it reaches 20 to 24 weeks, the egg formation and laying process will be triggered when light enters the hen’s eye.
+Whether natural or artificial, the light will activate the hen’s pineal gland and cause it to release an egg from its ovary.

 This egg, which is now a yolk, travels from the ovary to the infundibulum, which is the part where the hen’s oviduct begins.
 A hen typically takes half an hour to complete this process.
-From there, the yolk will go through various parts of the hen’s reproductive tract to facilitate egg formation.
+The yolk will go through various parts of the hen’s reproductive tract to facilitate egg formation.

-Once the yolk reaches the oviduct, it will begin forming its egg white, starting with the vitelline membrane, which is a clear casing that protects the yolk.
-When it reaches the hen’s magnum, additional proteins called the albumen will be added to the egg white.
+Once the yolk reaches the oviduct, it will begin forming its egg white, starting with the vitelline membrane, a transparent casing that protects the yolk.
+When it reaches the hen’s magnum, additional proteins called albumen will be added to the egg white.
 The developing egg will then continue to travel down the oviduct, spinning until it forms the chalazae or the stringy parts of the egg.

 Next comes egg shape formation.
 This part happens in the isthmus, where more membranes are added to the albumen until it forms an oval.
 It usually takes an hour for this phase to be completed, after which the developing egg will travel down to the hen’s shell gland.

 As its name denotes, the shell gland is where the hen creates the eggshell.
 The shell protects the yolk from harmful bacteria, which is why it’s the part that takes the longest to complete.
-Generally, it takes about 20 hours to form the shell and add eggshell color for the developing egg.
+The entire process, including the formation of the shell and the addition of eggshell color to the developing egg, generally takes about 18 to 20 hours.

-Once the egg is ready, the hen will push the egg from its shell gland into the cloaca.
-The cloaca is the space inside the vent, which is the posterior opening where hens defecate and lay eggs.
-A hen can lay only one egg per day.
+Once the egg is ready, the hen pushes it from its shell gland into the cloaca.
+The cloaca is the space inside the vent, the posterior opening where hens defecate and lay eggs.
+A hen typically lays an egg approximately every 24 to 26 hours.

 To better visualize this whole process, watch this video: